 Graeme laughed, his own mood honestly light.
 “I’m reluctant to give it up,” he said, “although I suppose at some time I’m going to have to.”

 Jemmings appeared at the parlour door to announce that dinner was ready, and the party moved into the dining room.
-Unheeding of precedence, Brynnde fell behind the others ladies found herself walking beside Garrick.
+Unheeding of precedence, Brynnde fell behind the others and found herself walking beside Garrick.

 “Am I to understand that you travel a good deal?” asked Brynnde.